open-oni/sample-data/README.md

 | --- | --- | --- | --- |
 | mnhi_german | 1 issue of 8 pages | German | [LoC](http://chroniclingamerica.loc.gov/batches/batch_mnhi_uhaul_ver01/) |
 | nbu_manyissues | 9 issues of 1 page | English | [LoC](http://chroniclingamerica.loc.gov/batches/batch_nbu_chadron_ver01/) |

+### env.tar.gz

+If you're using our Docker setup but can't get the install working, it may be due to an inability to fetch dependencies.
+Try removing your local ENV directory and extracting our `env.tar.gz` file.
+This should provide a suitable base for using Docker.